 Final decisions about faculty positions [whether a position will be continued and/or a new one created, the definition of the position (field of specialization and scope), and whether it will be tenure-track or NTT] are made by the Dean.
-In making these decisions, the Dean is expected to consult with the relevant existing faculty (for example, the area coordinator, the Senior Associate Dean of Faculty and Research, and the Senior Associate Dean of Education and Innovation) to ensure that their knowledge and input can be taken into full consideration in making these critical decisions - including decisions to pursue NTT faculty members instead of, or in addition to, tenure-track faculty members.
+In making these decisions, the Dean is expected to consult with the relevant existing faculty (for example, the area coordinator, the SADFR, and the SADEI) to ensure that their knowledge and input can be taken into full consideration in making these critical decisions - including decisions to pursue NTT faculty members instead of, or in addition to, tenure-track faculty members.